MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 As an architect or strategic planner, you may need to formulate an early strategy for operations management, in which monitoring plays a major role.
 Consider these four outcomes:

-1. You need to manage cloud production services when they go live into production, such as networking, applications, security and virtual infrastructure.
+1. Manage cloud production services when they go live into production, such as networking, applications, security and virtual infrastructure.

-2. You need to apply limited resources to rationalize your existing monitoring tools, skills and expertise, and leverage cloud monitoring to reduce complexity.
+2. Apply limited resources to rationalize your existing monitoring tools, skills and expertise, and leverage cloud monitoring to reduce complexity.

-3. You need make your monitoring solution processes more efficient, work faster and smoother, at scale and be able to change quickly too.
+3. Make your monitoring solution processes more efficient, work faster and smoother, at scale and be able to change quickly too.

-4. You need to account for how your organization will plan for and host monitoring based on cloud models.
+4. Account for how your organization will plan for and host monitoring based on cloud models.
 Work towards the goal of reducing your requirements as the organization transitions from IaaS to PaaS, and then to SaaS.

 ## Determine what you have

-As a manageability expert, you may be working closely with a steering committee, an architect and strategic planners.
-You might be working to formulate your monitoring strategy by assessing the current state of your systems management, including: the people, partners, outsourcing, tooling, complexity, gaps and risks.
+As a manageability expert, you may be working closely with a steering committee, an architect, and strategic planners.
+You might be working to formulate your monitoring strategy by assessing the current state of your systems management, including: the people, partners, outsourcing, tooling, complexity, gaps, and risks.
 An assessment will help you prioritize the set of found problems and select the key opportunities that improve the current situation.
 Determine also, the services, systems, and data that are likely to remain on-premises as one important outcome.
 Ideally, management wants a roadmap of initiatives, but in direct proportion to the known planning horizon.
-Discussing unknowns, are just as important.
+Discussing unknowns, are as important.

 ## High-level modeling

 As the business determines what services to move, you need to invest your resources carefully.
 On-premises, you own all responsibilities for monitoring and are heavily invested.
-The moves made toward SaaS services for example, does not eliminate your monitoring responsibility.
+The moves made toward SaaS services, for example, does not eliminate your monitoring responsibility.
 You’ll be deciding who needs access, who gets alerts, and who needs access to analytics at a minimum.
 [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/) and [Azure Arc](https://azure.microsoft.com/services/azure-arc/) are Azure services with the flexibility of addressing monitoring scenarios across all four cloud models, not just resources inside Azure.
 And you need to look beyond the common cloud models as shown below.
 If you're using Office apps delivered by [Microsoft 365](https://docs.microsoft.com/microsoft-365/?view=o365-worldwide) services in your organization, you'll need to include security and compliance monitoring with Microsoft 365 in addition to [Azure Security Center](https://docs.microsoft.com/azure/security-center/).
 This includes identities, endpoint management, and device monitoring outside of your corporate network.

 ![Cloud models diagram](./media/monitoring-strategy/cloud-models.png)